 One downside of living in Speedwell is that it can take a long time to commute to work.
 In Speedwell, the average commute to work is 33.11 minutes, which is quite a bit higher than the national average.

-Speedwell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Speedwell doesn't have a public transportation system that people use for their commute.

 In Speedwell, just 8.29% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.